 Experiential learning opportunities place students in off-campus learning environments in which students apply classroom learning to a career field.

 Prior approval is required if students wish to earn college credit through experiential learning.
-The application process may be initiated through the students’ advisor or through the Enterprise Resource Center.
+The application process may be initiated through the students’ advisor or through the Friesen Center for Service and Experiential Learning.
 Experiential learning opportunities are normally graded on a Satisfactory/Unsatisfactory basis.